*Closed for 2019 entry

 The PGDE in Further and Post-Compulsory Education provides a recognised teaching qualification for those who wish to teach Post-Compulsory Education.
 The course provides a route to Qualified Teacher in Learning and Skills Status (QTLS), which is equivalent to Qualified Teacher Status (QTS).

 The course is worth 120 credits at Masters level.
 This reflects the courses high level of engagement with educational research, theories of learning and the philosophy of teaching.
 As well and developing practical teaching skills, the course encourages students to engage with their practice and the sector in a critical and reflective fashion.
 At the end of the course there is an opportunity to complete a further 60 masters credits and graduate with an MA.

-The PGDE provides the opportunity to follow a specialist route which gives you a named award in English Language, Mathematics, SEND or other specialism.
+The PGDE in FE provides the opportunity to follow a specialist route which gives you a named award in English Language, Mathematics, SEND or other specialism.